Jack and Mike

-Jack and Mike is an American comedy-drama television series created by Sara Davidson that aired on ABC from September 16, 1986, until March 24, 1987.
+Jack and Mike is an American comedy-drama television series created by Sara Davidson that originally aired on ABC from September 16, 1986 to March 24, 1987.

 Premise

 Shelley Hack plays Jackie, a newspaper columnist for the fictional Chicago Mirror newspaper.
 Tom Mason plays Mike, a restaurant owner who operates two of Chicago's trendiest clubs.
 The two are married and their careers often interfere with one another.